EngineersBox/Java-HTTP-Proxy/README.md

   * `threading`: Options regarding thread pooling and scheduling
     * `acceptorPoolSize`: How many threads to allocate to the acceptor pool
     * `handlerPoolSize`: How many threads to allocate to the handler pool
+    * `classMatcherPoolSize`: How many threads to allocate to the matching classes in the HandlerResolver
     * `schedulingPolicy`: What type of scheduling policy to use for the thread pools.
 Can be one of ABORT, CALLER_RUNS, DISCARD_OLDEST or DISCARD
   * `connections`: How connections are handled and what properties they can have in terms of liveness and buffering
     * `acceptorQueueSize`: Size of the acceptor queue